-The password strength checker is enforced when new accounts are created or activated and when passwords are changed.
-The password strength checker is bypassed for directory services passwords.
+The password strength checker is enforced when new accounts are created or activated and when passwords change.
+Directory services passwords are not checked for strength.

 Enable User Reactivation

-This option allows locked users to be reactivated after a specified time period has expired.
+Enable this option to allow locked users to be reactivated after a specified time period.
 This setting is applicable to users who are deactivated as a result of failed login attempts.
-In Time To Reactivate Users (Hours) type the number of hours until reactivation occurs.
+In Time To Reactivate Users (Hours), enter the number of hours until reactivation occurs.

 Password Strength Policy

-Edit these default settings to match your password policy.
-The settings in the Password Strength Policy control all system passwords including Media Exchange users, users created or edited with Signiant REST APIs, and users created in the Signiant Manager.
+You can edit default password settings to match your password policy.
+The settings in the Password Strength Policy control all system passwords for users created or edited in the Manager, in Media Exchange, or using REST APIs.

 Enable Manager password expiry